 - 3.1 The NPPF sets out that local communities should identify areas for potential designation.
-The Council has not previously asked local communities to formally submit suggestions for Local Green Spaces, but has received a suggestion to its previous Local Plan Review consultation and will invite other local communities to do so through the current Preferred Options consultation using the suggestion form contained in this topic paper. - 3.2 Aside from the Local Plan Review itself, there are a number of neighbourhood plans being progressed by Parish Councils within the District, which could also identify Local Green Spaces.
-However, these are at a relatively early stage at this point in time.
+The Council has invited local communities to submit suggestions for Local Green Spaces as part of the Preferred Options consultation using the suggestion form contained in this topic paper.
+To date three such submissions have been received. - 3.2 Aside from the Local Plan Review itself, there are a number of neighbourhood plans being progressed by Parish Councils within the District, which could also identify Local Green Spaces.
 Ultimately bodies preparing neighbourhood plans may allocate Local Green Spaces not identified by the Local Plan Review, as groups preparing such plans may have increased knowledge of spaces which are 'demonstrably special' to the local community.
 Any designations, whether made through the Local Plan Review or neighbourhood plans, will still have to have regard to the national policy and guidance summarised above.